jyuenger/Tierwriter/README.md

 ## BUILD GUIDE AND PROTOTYPE PHOTOS COMING SEPTEMBER 2023

 ## Things You'll Need:
-- A controller ([Stampy RP2040](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring)) and firmware (UF2 files in the Firmware folder)
+- A controller ([Stampy RP2040](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring)) and firmware (UF2 files in the Firmware/QMK and Firmware/VIAL folders)
 - Five custom 1.5mm thick switchplates, one for each row (AI files for lasercutting in the Plate folder; Alps/MX combo version is in the Alps subfolder)
 - Two stepped support wedges (STL file for 3D printing in the STL folder)
 - Ten M3 8mm screws (four more if you want to screw the undersides of the wedges to a base plate)